• Home

 My frosting is not the right texture.
 What do I do?

-If the frosting appears too thick, add more water ¼ teaspoon at a time until you get the desired consistency.
+If the vanilla frosting appears too thick, add more water ¼ teaspoon at a time until you get the desired consistency.

 If the frosting appears too thin, add more confectioners’ sugar 1 tablespoon at a time until you get the desired consistency.

-Once the cake is cut into, it’s best to cut the entire cake into slices, wrap each slice in foil and store in a zip top bag in the fridge.
+Storing: Once the cake has been sliced, cut the entire cake into slices, wrap each slice in foil and store in a zip top bag in the fridge for 2 days.

 When ready to eat, let the slices sit on the counter, in the foil for about an hour or until the cake is room temperature and soft.
+Or unwrap it and pop in the microwave for a few seconds.
+Be careful not to burn your mouth.

-When ready to eat, put the slices in the fridge the night before or leave them out on the counter for 2 hours prior to eating or until the cake is room temperature and soft.
+Freezing: Freeze the foil wrapped slices in a zip top bag for up to 30 days.
+To defrost, put the slices in the fridge the night before or leave them out on the counter for 2 hours prior to eating or until the cake is room temperature and soft.

-Chocolate Tea Cake
+Apple Tea Cake

 • A delicious slice of light and fluffy, burnt sienna Cinnamon Tea Cake on a plate.